-The Company reviews the valuation of the investment property on an annual basis.
-In 2017 and 2018, management determined the fair value of the investment property by referring to the valuation report prepared by third party qualified valuers.
-The directors remain comfortable that the carrying value at 31 December 2019 continues to appropriately represent the fair value of the properties.
-During 2017 and 2018 the Company adjusted the book value to its revalued amount and recognised the resultant surplus in the income statement.
+The Company reviews the valuation of the investment property on an annual basis on the basis of valuation report prepared every three years by independent and qualified valuers.
+In 2018, management determined the fair value of the investment property by referring to the valuation report prepared by third party qualified valuers.
+The directors remain comfortable that the carrying value at 31 December 2020 continues to appropriately represent the fair value of the properties.
+During 2018 the Company adjusted the book value to its revalued amount and recognised the resultant surplus in the income statement.
 Further disclosures on key assumptions in this regard are included in Note 4 to the financial statements.